-By planning your personal statement, breaking it down into sections, you can ensure you've covered the most relevant points and adopted a sound plan.
+By breaking your personal statement down into sections, you can ensure you cover the most relevant points and adopt a sound plan.

 Adopt a simple, concise and natural style for writing your statement, while still showing enthusiasm.
 Allow your personality to shine through.

-Keep an up-to-date copy of your statement saved somewhere so that you can refer back to it during the interview process.
+Keep an up-to-date copy of your statement saved so you can refer back to it during the interview process.

 How do I start a personal statement?

-The best thing to do at this point is to get thinking about why you're applying for the course you're applying for, and how you became interested in it in the first place.
+At this point, think about why you're applying for the course you're applying for, and how you became interested in it in the first place.
 Was it through work experience or studying the subject at A-level?

 Once you've noted down your reasons for choosing the course, you can move on to your skills and what makes you stand out positively from other applicants, providing evidence of where each specific attribute has been utilised.

-After you've taken time to get all this written down, condense it so it's less wordy.
+After you've written this down, condense it so it's less wordy.
 You can then attempt to write a punchy opening paragraph showcasing your genuine excitement at the prospect of going to university, and understanding of what you're getting yourself into.